OBigVee/emeka_vic_shell/README.md

 ## Exit Values:

 ## Bugs:
+the prompt automatically exit when the command does not exit the interactive MODE or (REPL)

 ## Author:
 The author of this project can be found in the AUTHORS file of this project.